aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to POTM within C++ Applications" h2="Convert SVG to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate SVG to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert SVG to POTM?</h2>

+If you are a C++ developer looking to add a feature to your applications that allows for SVG to POTM conversion, then you are in the right place.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+POTM (PowerPoint Open XML Macro-Enabled Presentation) is a file format used by Microsoft PowerPoint to store presentations that contain macros.
+Converting SVG to POTM allows you to use the vector graphics in your PowerPoint presentations.

+<h2>How Aspose.Total Helps for SVG to POTM Conversion?</h2>

+Aspose.Total for C++ is a package that contains all the APIs from Aspose for C++.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export SVG to PPTX and convert PPTX to POTM respectively.
+Aspose.PDF for C++ allows you to export SVG to PPTX in two simple steps.
+First, you need to load the SVG file and then save it as a PPTX file.
+Aspose.Slides for C++ can then be used to convert the PPTX file to POTM.
+The API provides a wide range of features that allow you to customize the output POTM file.
+You can add text, images, shapes, and other elements to the presentation.
+You can also apply various formatting options to the elements.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}